trillek-team/trillek-computer/Keyboard.md

 keyboard layout (for example : 'ñ' or 'ç'), etc...
 Key-codes are usually more useful when we are processing text input.
 Key-codes are 8 bit values.

-In addition to the commands, reading E and D hardware registers gives this information :

-**Reading E register** returns always the number of key events stored in the key buffer.
+In addition to the commands, reading **E hardware register** returns always the number of key events stored in the key buffer.
-**Reading D register** returns always the status bits in real time.

 ### Status Bits